 2. State treasurer's warrant notes.

-3. The safekeeping receipt of a federal reserve bank or any bank located in a reserve city, or any bank authorized to do business in this state, whose combined capital, surplus and outstanding capital notes and debentures on the date of the safekeeping receipt are one hundred million dollars or more, evidencing the deposit therein of any securities or instruments described in this section.
-A safekeeping receipt shall not qualify as security, if issued by a bank to secure its own public deposits, unless issued directly through its trust department.
-The safekeeping receipt shall show upon its face that it is issued for the account of the state treasurer and shall be delivered to the state treasurer.
+3. The safekeeping receipt of a federal reserve bank or any bank located in a reserve city, or any bank authorized to do business in this state, whose combined capital, surplus and outstanding capital notes and debentures on the date of the safekeeping receipt are $100,000,000 or more, evidencing the deposit therein of any securities or instruments described in this section.
+A safekeeping receipt does not qualify as security if issued by a bank to secure its own public deposits unless issued directly through its trust department.
+The safekeeping receipt shall show on its face that it is issued for the account of the state treasurer and shall be delivered to the state treasurer.

 4. Letters of credit issued by a federal home loan bank if: